tezos-checker/checker/README.md

 ## Local Deployment

 The contract can be deployed to a local sandbox run using Docker.
+Note that this workflow has only been tested on Linux.

 First, enter a nix shell:
 ```console